Influencer Partnerships in Japan: A Complete Guide [Updated for 2025]

 Nano Influencers

 Nano influencers have fewer than 10,000 followers and are often everyday individuals with strong community ties.
-They offer the most authentic and cost-effective interactions, perfect for localized campaigns and niche markets.
+They offer the most authentic and cost-effective interactions, perfect for localised campaigns and niche markets.
+You should also consider emerging categories, such as streamers on 17LIVE and Twitch, or LINE creators who build loyal communities through closed chat groups and subscription-based content.
+These influencers offer deeper engagement and more personal connections with their audience than conventional follower metrics may suggest.

 Cultural Context in Influencer Marketing